AoShuang92/S3_LoRA/README.md

 To run the inference on Instruct Tuning 2K dataset with our proposed method, run the notebook:  planner_mas-svd-Demo.ipynb.

-To run the agent planner plus solver:
+To run the agent planner plus solver for both HotpotQA and TriviaQA dataset:

 ```
 cd script/rewoo